Ashok0/EnderalVREssentials/README.md

 * Note that with the exception of texture/mesh mods, mods cannot be safely removed mid-savegame.

 ## Scoped bows
-* For scoped bows, open VRIK MCM and disable "Adjust Held Weapons Position"
+* For scoped bow aiming to work, open VRIK MCM and disable "Adjust Held Weapons Position"
 * You can add scoped bows to your inventory by pressing "~" with Enderal VR active on your Windows desktop and entering one of the following lines:

     * Player.AddItem 000CC392 1 (Angi's Bow)